-COMPASS POINTS: NEWS FROM THE GREAT OUTDOORS WITH HERALD OUTDOOR WRITER BRAD DOKKEN DNR sets northwest Minnesota elk meeting for Thursday night in Greenbush
+COMPASS POINTS: NEWS FROM THE GREAT OUTDOORS WITH HERALD OUTDOOR WRITER BRAD DOKKEN DNR, MDHA 'listening sessions' include March 24 meeting in Bemidji

 STAFF BLOG CAPITOL CHATTER Political notebook: MNsure supporters see improvement